OofBrian/COMP4222_Group6/README.md

    ```
 4. Running experiments:

-   - To run experiments with custom configurations:
-   Modify the configs in /src/hipporag/utils , which contains:
+   - To run experiments with custom configurations, modify the configs in /src/hipporag/utils
-      -damping factor
-      -corpus length
-      -configs for custom_ppr

 ## Note:
 All available datasets for evaluation are stored in the /reproduce/dataset directory.
 You only need to include the dataset name in the script or command.